 Research with Human Participants

-Memorial University is committed to protecting the rights and welfare of all research participants.
-The university strives to ensure that those conducting research involving human participants achieve a proper balance between respect for the dignity and welfare of the participants on the one hand and the need for advancement of knowledge on the other.
+Memorial University is committed to protecting the rights and welfare of research participants.
+The university strives to ensure that those conducting research under its auspices achieve an appropriate balance between respect for the dignity and welfare of participants, and the benefits of research for society and the advancement of knowledge.

 The university is governed by the Ethics of Research Involving Human Participants policy and follows the Tri-Council Policy Statement on Ethical Conduct for Research Involving Humans 2 (TCPS2).